harrystech/arthur-redshift-etl/README.md

                          |___/
 ```

 This README outlines how to get started with the ETL.
-If you are not a developer of ETL code (e.g.
-in your data engineering team), then you should probably head on over to the Wiki pages that
-are maintained by your analytics team.
+This includes information about setting up _Arthur_ which is the driver for ETL activities.

 You are probably (also) looking for the [Wiki](https://github.com/harrystech/harrys-redshift-etl/wiki) pages,
 which include a lot more information about the ETL and what it does (and why it does what it does).
 And if something appears amiss, check out the [issues page](https://github.com/harrystech/harrys-redshift-etl/issues).

-And if you're looking for changes, check out the [NEWS](./NEWS.md).

 # Getting ready to run ETLs